Probing Lorentz violation in $2\nu\beta\beta$ using single electron spectra and angular correlations

 We note that by making the approximation

 and integrating over the energy of the antineutrino $\omega_1$, one retrieves simplified expressions of the PSFs which were used in many previous works (see for example \cite{Suhonen-1998} and references therein) and also in the previous LIV analyzes \cite{EXO-200-PRD93,CUPID-0-PRD100,NEMO-3-2019}.

-Deriving the decay rate expression versus the kinetic energy of one electron and to the total kinetic energy of the two electrons we get the single electron spectrum:
+Deriving the decay rate expression versus the kinetic energy of one electron and to the total kinetic energy of the two electrons we get the single electron spectrum